Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 ### **Colour Scheme**

 The colors used in this project are:
-- (#BB390F) - rust
+- (#BB390F) - Rust
-- (#EAE7EA )- platinum
+- (#EAE7EA )- Platinum
-- (#D8B34E) - metallic gold
+- (#D8B34E) - Metallic gold
-The combination of these colors gave a very attractive look to the site.
+  - The combination of these colors gave a very attractive look to the site.
 I decided go for rust for the buttons because stand out and packs an energetic punch.

 -   ### Wireframes
     -   [View Mockups](https://github.com/\\\\\)The wireframes, for desktop and mobile, were created using Balsamiq and can be found bellow: